-Life As a Farm and Home Management Advisor
+What Do Farm and Home Management Advisor Do?

 Position Description Advise, instruct, and assist individuals and families engaged in agriculture, agricultural-related processes, or home economics activities.
 Demonstrate procedures and apply research findings to solve problems; and instruct and train in product development, sales, and the use of machinery and equipment to promote general welfare.
 Includes county agricultural agents, feed and farm management advisors, home economists, and extension service advisors.

 List of Farm and Home Management Advisor Job Duties